k4nfr3/kerneldumperwin11/README.md

 Nathan Blondel @slowerzs
 https://github.com/Slowerzs/PPLSystem/

 At the time of writing this, most EDR's don't flag this operation.

+# Resolution of this security issue
+A tweet announced that it will be fixed in next version : https://x.com/depletionmode/status/1797887978506977551

 # Disclaimer
 This tool is intended solely for academic purposes and must not be utilized for any unlawful activities or any activities that breach ethical guidelines and regulations.